• Play the sound file

-02 — Campaign notes.
-The political campaign is of course dominating affairs right now.
+02 — Campaigns for governor, NY & CA. The political campaign is of course dominating affairs right now.
 I confess I'm not as interested as I should be, mainly from a conviction that we are heading into a zone of crisis in which politics won't matter very much.

 In the economic crisis that's coming upon us, our politicians will be swept along by events.
 What they want to do won't matter much.
 Politics will degenerate into a lot of pointless ya-booing about whose fault it all was.
 I have already answered that question for you in my splendid book We Are Doomed.
 I refer you to page 232 where I tabulate the results of the 2008 presidential election, thus: